 In recognition of the inconvenience endured by CSOs because of subpoenas, CSOs are granted sixteen (16) hours paid leave per fiscal year.
 Court Days may not be accumulated from one fiscal year to another.
 A CSO will schedule Court Days no more than sixty (60) days prior to the requested date, nor request time less than twenty-four (24) hours prior to the requested date.
 The twenty-four (24) hour notice may be waived with supervisor approval.
-CSO's hired after August 26, 2013 will be ineligible for Court Days.
+Court Days will not be paid out at time of separation for newly hired probationary employees.